Lace: Venice

 In Venice, lace making was originally the province of leisured noblewomen, using it as a pastime.
 Some of the wives of doges also supported lacemaking in the Republic.
 One, Giovanna Malipiero Dandolo, showed support in 1457 for a law protecting lacemakers.
 In 1476, the lace trade was seriously affected by a law which disallowed "silver and embroidery on any fabric and the Punto in Aria of linen threads made with a needle, or gold and silver threads."
 In 1595, Morosina Morosini, another doge's wife, founded a lace workshop for 130 women.
 In the early 1500s, the production of lace became a paid activity, accomplished by young girls working in the houses of noblewomen, creating lace for household use, and in convents.
 Lace was a popular Venetian export in the 1500s and 1600s, and the demand remained strong in Europe, even when the export of other items exported by Venice during this period slumped.
 The largest and most intricate pieces of Venetian lace became ruffs and collars for members of the nobility and for aristocrats.

 Belgium

 Lace was being made in Brussels in the 1400s, and samples of such lace survive.
 Belgium and Flanders became a major center for the creation of primarily bobbin lace starting in the 1500s, and some handmade lace is still being produced there today.
 Belgian-grown flax contributed to the lace industry in the country.
 It produced extremely fine linen threads that were a critical factor in the superior texture and quality of Belgian lace.
 Schools were founded to teach lacemaking to the young.
 The height of the production of lace there was in the 1700s.
-Brussels was known for Point d'Angleterre, Lierre and Bruges also were known for their own styles of lace.
+Brussels was known for Point d'Angleterre, Lier and Bruges also were known for their own styles of lace.
 Belgian lacemakers either originated or developed laces such as Brussels or Brabant Lace, Lace of Flanders, Mechlin, Valenciennes and Binche.